 - UiPath – the most popular out of all the three classic RPA solutions.
 Is it the best?
 Structure and feature-wise, no. Automation Anywhere can usually provide just as much functionality.
 But the convenient combination of an accessible interface, multi-platform options, zero programming requirement, and flexible (highly modular) base-level workflow automation makes it the choice of many starting RPA users worldwide.

 Real World Use Case 01: Royal Bank of Canada’s Service Expansion Chatbots

-In fact, depending on how long the interaction has taken place (how many questions were answered), the programmed chatbot can provide increasingly complex responses.
-Ask enough questions about finding a residence long enough, and it will eventually give more pointers on how loan applications are processed.
-Though, of course, the end objective is still to redirect users to other website sections where the desired information may be located.
+Ask enough questions about finding a residence long enough, eventually giving more pointers on how loan applications are processed.
+Though, of course, the end objective is redirecting users to other website sections where the desired information may be located.

 “In theory, that means the human user can be freed up to more judgment-based creative tasks.
 [Though] in reality, it often means that human users are reduced and turns into cost savings for the bank.”